Hey everyone, and welcome to PT Pioneer.

 Actual results in any form of health and fitness instruction come from developing habits.

-Ultimately, you want your clients to be programmed toward applying useful methodologies despite your presence r engagement as an instructor.
+Ultimately, you want your clients to be programmed toward applying useful methodologies despite your presence and engagement as an instructor.

 One way of doing this is through consistent repetition.

-From an instructional perspective, constant repetition allows athletes and clients to build a routine in their life.
+From an instructional perspective, constant repetition allows athletes and clients to build a routine in their lives.